phatnhse/android-container/README.md

 * To list all volumes are being use: `docker volume ls`
 * To get detailed information of a specific volume, `docker volume inspect [volume_id]`

-### Cached Gradle Test Result
+### Non-cached vs cached gradle dependencies

-The second build only tooks only 55s instead of 4m 25s for doing the same task.
-In other words, we save more than 3m for redownload Gradle distribution and app dependencies.
+55s instead of 4m 25s for doing the same task.
+Ok, I have 3 mins to make a cup of coffee ☕☕

 ![build time comparision](https://github.com/fastphat/android-container/blob/master/images/build-time.png?raw=true)